egutierrezhu/gng1vn/README.md

-# Command Voice Recognition for TIAGo Robot Using MFCC and GNG
+# Command Voice Recognition for TIAGo Robot Using MFCC and SGNG

 Assisted navigation is proposed for the PAL-Robotics TIAGo robot, ROS-Kinetic distribution, based on command voice recognition.
-An implementation of isolated word recognition using online incremental supervised Growing Neural Gas (GNG) and voice feature extractor (MFCC).
+An implementation of isolated word recognition using online incremental Supervised Growing Neural Gas (oiSGNG) and voice feature extractor (MFCC).

 Words Recognized: